Eye movement disorders

 Our orthoptics department commonly treat a number of eye movement conditions.
 You may be asked to attend one of our ocular motility outpatient clinics.

 Many of these conditions are diagnosed and treated during childhood, so also see children’s eyes and vision.
+They include:

-This is where the eye is misaligned.
+- Squint - where they eye is misaligned.

-This is the inability to use two eyes together.
+- Defective binocular vision - the inability to use two eyes together.

-This is caused by injury or disease which can affect the eye muscles or nerves supplying these muscles.
+- Abnormal eye movements - caused by injury or disease which can affect the eye muscles or nerves supplying these muscles.

-This condition results from abnormal eye movements or squint.
+- Diplopia (double vision) - this condition results from abnormal eye movements or squint.